'Islamic State' kidnappers dubbed 'the Beatles' plead not guilty | DW | 10.10.2020

 Elsheikh and Kotey are also suspected of being involved in the murder of two Britons, Alan Henning and David Haines, and several other hostages including two Japanese nationals.

-Their four-member IS-cell was called "the Beatles" by their captives due to their British accents.
-The group was known for distributing gruesome videos of beheadings on social media, forcing their victims to kneel on the ground in orange jumpsuits.
+The four-member IS cell was called "the Beatles" by their captives due to their British accents.
+The group was known for distributing gruesome videos of decapitations on social media, forcing their victims to kneel on the ground in orange jumpsuits.

-Alleged ringleader Mohamed Emwazi, known as "Jihadi John," is believed to have been killed in a US airstrike in Syria in November 2015 while the fourth "Beatle," Aine Davis, is imprisoned in Turkey after being convicted on terrorism charges.
+Alleged ringleader Mohamed Emwazi, known as "Jihadi John," is believed to have been killed in a US airstrike in Syria in November 2015 while the fourth "Beatle," Aine Davis, has been imprisoned in Turkey after being convicted on terrorism charges.

-According to US authorities, the London-born Kotey and the Sudan-born Elsheikh were radicalized in the UK and traveled to Syria in 2012.
+According to US authorities, the London-born Kotey and the Sudan-born Elsheikh were radicalized in the United Kingdom and traveled to Syria in 2012.

 Kotey and Elsheikh supervised detention facilities for hostages and allegedly coordinated ransom negotiations conducted by email, according to US authorities.

-The two former UK nationals were captured by Syrian Kurdish forces in January 2018, and had been held in custody by US forces in Iraq since October 2019
+The men were captured by Syrian Kurdish forces in January 2018, and had been held in custody by US forces in Iraq since October 2019.

-The UK stripped the two men of their British citizenship, however their transfer to the US was only made possible after Washington assured UK authorities that death penalty would not be an option.
+The UK stripped the two men of their British citizenship, however their transfer to the United States was only made possible after Washington assured UK authorities that death penalty would not be an option.

 wmr/dj (AP, dpa)